N-o-X/GraddlerWars/README.md

 Now just navigate to `YOURIP:3000` and start playing.

-If you turned of `autoplay`, you can the start and control the game using `YOURIP:3000/master`
+If you turned of `autoplay`, you can start and control the game using `YOURIP:3000/master`

 ## Installation